chris-kahn/vscode-quick-browser/README.md

 # quick-browser README

 This is a small extension for Visual Studio Code that replicates the file browsing capability of Helm in Emacs.

-## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

-## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+When opened, it shows the contents of the current file's directory, and from there you can navigate around the filesystem to open another file.

+I published this extension because I like Helm's way of browsing files in Emacs and wanted to play around with something similar in vsode.
+There may be bugs but feel free to create issues or PRs.

+TODO: allow creation of new files and directories

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: enable/disable this extension
-* `myExtension.thing`: set to `blah` to do something

-## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+The following commands are provided for keybinding:

+* `quick-browser.show`: open the palette with Quick Browser (alt/ctrl+p)
+* `quick-browser.back`: go up to the parent directory (alt/ctrl+left)
+* `quick-browser.forward`: open a file or go into a directory (alt/ctrl+right)
+* `quick-browser.toggleHidden`: show or hide dotfiles (alt/ctrl+.)

+For the defaults, use alt on windows, or ctrl on macos.

 ## Release Notes